andri3366/Excel_Projects/Adv_Analysis/README.md

      1. First with all the coffe chain sales information
      2. Data query for sales transactions
      3. Geography query for the location of each coffe chain sales
-    - **Disclamer:** The Data query and Geography query were created to practice my skills in using Power Pivot
+    - **Note:** The Date and Geography queries were built manually to demonstrate Power Pivot skills.
 2. Transform:
-   - Transformed each query by changing the column types, remove unecessary columns, add an index column, separate the date column for different purposes, and reorder columns
+   - Transformed each query by changing the column types, remove unecessary columns, added an index column to use as a primary key, separate the date column by year, quarter, and month for time series analysis, and reordered columns
 3. Load:
    - Loaded all queries into the workbook
 4. Power Pivot: